ditrit/OGrEE-Core/README.md

 ```
 With Flutter, we can use the same base code to build applications for different platforms (web, Android, iOS, Windows, Linux, MacOS).
 To understand how it works and set up your environment, check out the [Flutter](https://docs.flutter.dev/get-started/install) documentation.

 For development, you should install the Flutter SDK and all its dependencies (depending on your OS).
-We recommed you use VSCode with the Flutter and Dart extensions, it lets you run and debug directly in the main.dart file with special little buttons on top of the main function.
+We recommed you use VSCode with the Flutter and Dart extensions.

 ### Run web app on debug mode
 Only Google Chrome can run a Flutter web app on debug mode.
 If the `flutter doctor` command gives you a green pass, other than directly on VSCode, you can also compile and run the web app with the following: